History of the Philippines (1898–1946): Rising tensions and war

 An outbreak of gunfire between a Filipino patrol force and an American outpost on February 4 set off open hostilities between the two forces.
 On June 2, 1899, the First Philippine Republic issued a declaration of war on the United States.
 As before when fighting the Spanish, the Filipino army did not do well in the field.
 Aguinaldo and his government escaped after the capture of Malolos on March 31, 1899, and were gradually driven into northern Luzon.
-In the 5th of June, Filipino general and commander-in-chief of the Philippine Republican Army Antonio Luna was assassinated in Cabanatuan by members of the Kawit Batallion, severely damaging the morale and effectiveness of Filipino troops.
+In the 5th of June, Filipino general and commander-in-chief of the Philippine Republican Army Antonio Luna was assassinated in Cabanatuan by members of the Kawit Battalion, severely damaging the morale and effectiveness of Filipino troops.
 Peace feelers from members of Aguinaldo's cabinet failed in May when the American commander, General Ewell Otis, demanded an unconditional surrender.
 In 1901, Aguinaldo was captured and swore allegiance to the United States, marking one end to the war.
 However, even after the fall of the Republic, resistance led by General Miguel Malvar continued until his surrender in April 1902.